 At Worthing Laser & Skin Clinic we use the DermoScan x2 System; a highly precise and specialist machine created by dermatologists and scientists together in Germany using the highest quality technology.

-Both scanning machines work by taking HD images of your moles and compare them over time to produce an estimated risk of melanoma.
+Our scanning machine works by taking HD images of your moles and compare them over time to produce an estimated risk of melanoma.
 The assessment made by the scanner is based on:

 – Variation in pigment distribution